 by Robert Sears

 This essay expresses my belief that classical era performance practice advocates for embellishments and improvisation in the second movement of Haydn's Trumpet Concerto in Eb Major.

-Guiding principles for appropriate classical era embellishments are gleaned from an anylsis of Mvt II.
+Guiding principles for appropriate classical era embellishments are gleaned from an analysis of Mvt II.
 Andante un poco adagio from Mozart’s Piano Sonate in C, K. 309 composed in 1777.

 A transcription of Gerard Scharwz's embellishments of Mvt.
-II Andante from Haydn's Trumpet Concerto in Eb Major are also analyzed.
+II Andante from Haydn's Trumpet Concerto in Eb Major is also analyzed.